Berdir/simplenews/README.txt

     change their preferred language.
 Users with an account on the site will be subscribed with the preferred language as set in their account settings.

+    The confirmation mails can be translated by enableding the Simplenews variables at:
+      Home > Administration > Configuration > Regional and language > Multilingual settings > Variables
+    Afterwards, the mail subject and body can be entered for every enabled language.

 9. NEWSLETTER THEMING

     You can customize the theming of newsletters.
 Copy any of the *.tpl.php files from the simplenews module directory to your theme directory.
 Both general and by-newsletter theming can be performed.
     Theme newsletter body: